-Because of declining throughput, NUV observations with the G285M grating are discouraged.
-The available gratings are described in Section 13.3.
+COS/NUV observations with the G285M grating are therefore available but unsupported.
+Alternative COS gratings are described in Section 13.3.
 Users interested in medium-resolution spectroscopic coverage of the wavelength region from 2500 to 3200 Å are encouraged to use STIS instead.